nextstrain/nextstrain.org/README.md

-Note that there is a development heroku server available which can be deployed via `git push -f heroku-dev <branch>:master`, where the `heroku-dev` remote is https://git.heroku.com/nextstrain-dev.git It can be useful to test an unpublished auspice version -- modify the `build.sh` script locally and push to `heroku-dev` (see comments in that file for further info).
+Note that there is a development heroku server available which can be deployed via `git push -f heroku-dev <branch>:master`, where the `heroku-dev` remote is https://git.heroku.com/nextstrain-dev.git It can be useful to test an unpublished auspice version -- `npm install` the version you want, commit the changes, and push to `heroku-dev` (see comments in that file for further info).

 ---